Gapless topological phases and symmetry-enriched quantum criticality: A conceptual overview

 The edge mode encountered in the spin chain $H''$ in Eq.~\eqref{eq:example} is rather unusual from the gapped perspective.
 Firstly, the ground state is unique with periodic boundary conditions, and \emph{twofold}\footnote{We do not count the states whose finite-size splitting scales as the bulk gap $\sim 1/L$.} degenerate with open boundaries.
 There is no gapped bosonic SPT phase with this property.
 Moreover, while the ground states $|\uparrow_l \uparrow_r\rangle \pm |\downarrow_l \downarrow_r\rangle$ can be toggled by a local edge mode operator $Z_1 \sim \sigma(0)$, such cat states are unstable and the system would collapse into $|\uparrow_l \uparrow_r\rangle$ or $|\downarrow_l \downarrow_r\rangle$ (i.e., the zero-dimensional edges exhibits spontaneous symmetry breaking, which is not possible in the absence of a bulk).
 In this collapsed basis, one would need an extensive operator $P$ to toggle between them.

-In Section~\ref{sec:ferm} we give a fermionic example where the edge mode is more conventional: the bulk is a free Majorana $c=\frac{1}{2}$ CFT, and each boundary hosts a localized zero-energy Majorana edge mode.
+In Section~\ref{sec:ferm} we show that under a Jordan-Wigner transformation, the above becomes a fermionic example where the edge mode is more conventional: the bulk is a free Majorana $c=\frac{1}{2}$ CFT, and each boundary hosts a localized zero-energy Majorana edge mode.
 This has the same ground state degeneracy as the usual gapped Kitaev chain \cite{Kitaev01}.
 Moreover, similar to the latter, there is an edge Majorana operator that toggles between the two (stable) ground states.
 The system is characterized by the symmetry flux of fermionic parity symmetry being odd under spinless time-reversal symmetry.

 This critical Majorana chain arises as a phase transition from the gapped phase with two Majorana modes (per edge) protected by spinless time-reversal, to the Kitaev chain phase with one Majorana mode (per edge)---at the transition, one edge mode delocalizes, becoming the bulk critical mode, whereas the other mode remains localized \cite{Verresen18}.
-We note that this fermionic system is in fact related to $H''$ by a Jordan-Wigner transformation \cite{Verresen17}.
-In the spin chain language, starting from the gapped cluster phase, two of the four degenerate ground states with open boundary conditions have a splitting that is determined by the \emph{bulk} correlation length: these become delocalized at the critical point toward the Ising phase, with only the above twofold degeneracy remaining.
-Entering the gapped Ising phase, we have an edge magnetization which gradually merges with the bulk magnetization as we go deeper into the phase; see also Ref.~\cite{Parker18b}.
+Mapping this back to the spin chain language, starting from the gapped cluster phase, two of the four degenerate ground states with open boundary conditions have a splitting that is determined by the \emph{bulk} correlation length: these become delocalized at the critical point toward the Ising phase, with only the above twofold degeneracy remaining.
+Entering the gapped Ising phase, we have an edge magnetization which gradually merges with the bulk magnetization as we go deeper into the phase; see also Ref.~\cite{Parker18b} where an analogous case with gapped degrees of freedom is discussed.